-What You Need to Know When Paying Tax As An Small-Medium Enterprise
+What Should You Be Aware Of When Paying Tax As An Small-Medium Enterprise (SME)?

 SMEs will have to be aware of which tax types are relevant to them.
 There are several forms of Federal Income Tax alone, and you will be eligible to pay these depending on the type of business that you run, how your business is structured, your company acquisitions, and how many people you employ.
 The average SME will usually be looking at one of these six variations.